Dressing like a Saudi

 Below you will see the closing scene from a great film Language of the Enemy (2008) about the Israeli occupation of Palestine and its resulting calamity.
-In the film an American Jewish university student falls in love with a Palestinian doctor.
+In the film an American Jewish university student falls in love with a Muslim Palestinian doctor.
 The young man is tragically killed by Israeli soldiers.
 This scene depicts the heart-rending despair separating Jews and Arab Muslims.
 It ends with an agonizing cry “Abraham!”
 If you haven’t seen this movie, get a copy and watch it.

 Unless we feel their pain we will never understand their suffering.
 Please join us in praying and working for peace and reconciliation in the Middle East.
 Our collective hope and faith is in Abraham’s God